AubsUK/aubs-folder-sync/README.md

 # Information
 |[Back to top](#aubs-folder-sync)|<br/><br/>
-This is a simple script that monitors folders for changes and (almost) instantly synchronises it with another server.
+This is a simple script which monitors folders for changes and (almost) instantly synchronises it with other servers.
+It was born primarily through the need for a mechanism to synchronise configuration files between multiple servers used as failover Nginx reverse proxies.
 - Runs automatically as a service (systemd)
 - Allows monitoring and syncing of multiple folders
 - Allows excluding certain files/folders (by regex)